zack-bitcoin/amoveo/docs/other_blockchains/radar_relay.md

 0x Protocol
 Front-running, Griefing and the Perils of Virtual Settlement (Part 2) This post is a continuation of part 1, which provided an introduction to blockchain race conditions, front-running, the 0x protocol…
-More than anything right now there is a chance that if you place orders with low gas someone can fill that order first.
-This can be disappointing.
+More than anything right now there is a chance that **if you place orders with low gas someone can fill that order first.
+This can be disappointing.**

 In the right context there is a very small chance of getting frontrun.
 Not only are we working to eliminate that chance with future design changes we are also watching all the orders that go through Radar and we can see that it isn't happening.
 Order collisions are rare, that's the closest thing to it and people often confuse the two.

-Zack
+Zack-
 I am thinking of writing a review about Radar Relay.
 Is there anyone else who can explain the security in regards to front running?
 Because right now the review is going to be bad.